contagon/handbook/handbook/34-finances-and-audits.md

 The Church normally discourages making in-kind contributions (non-monetary) as tithing and other offerings.
 It is preferable for members to dispose of the property themselves and then pay tithing and other donations monetarily.
 However, in-kind donations may be accepted in certain cases.
 Such donations may be a common practice in some areas of the world.

 The Church accepts (1) stocks, bonds, or other securities that are immediately marketable and (2) some marketable real estate.
-If members want to contribute these or other items, the stake president contacts Church headquarters or the area office for approval before authorizing the bishop to accept them.
+Members should email [donationsinkind@churchofjesuschrist.org](mailto:donationsinkind@churchofjesuschrist.org) for instructions on how to initiate these in-kind donations.
+If members want to contribute other items, the stake president contacts Church headquarters or the area office for approval before authorizing the bishop to accept them.

 Receipts to members who make in-kind donations are issued only by Church headquarters or the area office.